yahyaf10/Log4J-Newbie/README.md

 Requierements
 -------------

-- I am using Java SE 7.
+- I am using `Java SE 7`, but the minimum for this project will be `Java SE 6`
-- Download the binary package of _Log4J 1.2_.
+- Download the binary package of _Log4J 1.2_ .